 - The orbit of Mars is the most eccentric of the eight planets.
 This means it is the least circular orbit path of the planets.

-- The two moons of Mars were written about in the book ‘Gulliver’s Travels’ by author Jonathan Swift – about 150 years before they were discovered.
+- The two moons of Mars, Phobos and Deimos, were written about in the book ‘Gulliver’s Travels’ by author Jonathan Swift – 151 years before they were discovered.